Kitware/SMQTK-IQR/docs/release_notes/pending_release.rst

   to let the user test database images as queries.

 * Added debugging information to server exception when ports are in use.

+* Use xdoctest in testing instead of regular doctest